AyushiBansod/AstroKids-E-learning/README.md

-# AstroKids E-Learning Platform
+# AstroKids E-Learning
-AstroKids provides free, engaging education for kids on space technology, planets, the universe, and astronomy.
-This platform features videos, quizzes, and a 3D Solar System to make learning about the cosmos fun and educational.
+AstroKids delivers free, engaging lessons on space technology, planets, the universe, and astronomy.
+With its videos, quizzes, and an interactive 3D Solar System, the platform makes exploring the cosmos both fun and educational for kids.